-The solvent dyes refers to dye being insoluble in water but soluble in an organic solvent.
+The solvent dyes refer to the dye being insoluble in water but soluble in an organic solvent.

-Solvent dyes are used to colour organic solvents, hydrocarbon fuels, oil, waxes, lubricants, plastics, ink, coatings, and resin.
+Solvent dye powder are used to color organic solvents, hydrocarbon fuels, oil, waxes, lubricants, plastics, ink, coatings, and resin.

-Solvent dyes can be divided into oil & wax soluble which mainly used for fuels and resin colouring, and solvent soluble deys which mainly used for ink, plastics colouring.
+Solvent dyes can be divided into oil & wax soluble which are mainly used for fuels and resin coloring, and solvent-soluble deys which are mainly used for ink, and plastics colouring.

-Baoxu offer a wide range of solvent dyes including solvent blue, black, green, orange, red, yellow, violet.
-Click on to check product details, contact us if need sample or inquiry.
+Baoxu offer a wide range of solvent dyes including solvent blue, black, green, orange, red, yellow, and violet.
+Click on to check product details, contact us if need a sample or inquiry.

 - solvent red: 23, 24, 25, 41, 52, 111, 135, 146, 149, 168, 179, 195, 196, 197, 207